gold-standard-phantoms/mr-image-tools/docs/usage/installation.rst

 Installation
 ============

-ASLDRO can be installed as a module directly from the python package index.
-Once installed it can simply be run as a command-line tool.
+MRImageTools can be installed as a module directly from the python package index.
 For more information how to use a python package in this way please see https://docs.python.org/3/installing/index.html

 Python Version
 --------------

 We recommend using the latest version of Python.
-ASL DRO supports Python 3.7 and newer.
+MRImageTools supports Python 3.8 and newer.

 Dependencies
 ------------

-These distributions will be installed automatically when installing ASL DRO.
+These distributions will be installed automatically when installing MRImageTools.

 * `nibabel`_ provides read / write access to some common neuroimaging file formats
 * `numpy`_ provides efficient calculations with arrays and matrices